 Most new enemies were either reskins of older ones while also feeling very spread out, with some foes only appearing twice in the whole game.
 Environments and the story were very fragmented and felt unfinished, as noted by hidden chests being more out in the open and with other secrets and unlockables being completely absent when compared to previous titles.
 It would be a fair assessment to say that this game was lacking in both content and quality, partially to make way for the multiplayer.

 The story may also have been an issue, with God of War Ⅲ concluding the tale of Kratos while this game keeps him in the lead, not moving further in the overall narrative.
 We can reasonably conclude that the problem wasn’t that people suddenly got tired of the formula between God of War Ⅲ and Ascension, but rather that they expected a certain level of polish and variation, and also a certain evolution of the series as they’d gotten between each major release until now.

 The result was a game that sold below expectations, selling only half of what God of War Ⅲ did.

 the stand alone mural

+A completely new direction for an established series doesn’t happen on a whim.
 After God of War: Ascension, then Studio Head Shannon Studstill noticed that “a lot of people throughout [Sony] wanted [God of War] to sleep and rest”.
-Not giving up, former lead animator, designer and now director Cory Barlog set up a pitch.
+Not giving up, former lead animator, designer and now director Cory Barlog set up a pitch within four weeks.
 While it is unclear where the inspirations for his new direction of God of War came from, some assumptions regarding this can be made.

 shadows at war